JivkoSp/Drahten/Docs/design-privatehistory-service.md

         <img src="https://raw.githubusercontent.com/JivkoSp/Drahten/master/Assets/PrivateHistoryServiceDatabaseSearchedArticleDataTable.PNG" alt="Logo" width="550">
     </p>

     - Field **SearchedArticleDataId** - Primary Key of the table.
 It serves as a unique identifier.
 The field type is "uuid" – universally unique identifier, storing a 128-bit number.
-It can be represented as a 32 or 36 character string (without or with hyphens).
+It can be represented as a 32 or 36 character string (without or with hyphens);
     - Field **ArticleId** - Foreign Key establishing an indirect 1:N relationship with the Article table from the TopicArticle Service.
-The field type is "text" – it can store text up to 1 GB (gigabyte) in size.
+The field type is "text" – it can store text up to 1 GB (gigabyte) in size;
     - Field **UserId** - Foreign Key establishing a 1:N relationship with the User table.
-The field type is "text" – it can store text up to 1 GB (gigabyte) in size.
+The field type is "text" – it can store text up to 1 GB (gigabyte) in size;
     - Field **SearchedData** - Searched data for the document.
-The field type is "text" – it can store text up to 1 GB (gigabyte) in size.
+The field type is "text" – it can store text up to 1 GB (gigabyte) in size;
     - Field **DateTime** - The time when the user searched for information about the document.
 The field type is "timestamp with time zone" – it stores the date, time, and time zone information.

 ---